feutechdevnet/LanguageLearner/README.md

 - Platform & Review System – Users can submit and review language learning platforms, with admin verification.
 - Ranking & Sorting System – Helps users find top-rated learning resources.

-# Technology
+# Program Used
-Kotlin (Android Studio for front-end development) Database (for CRUD operations and user data storage) Interactive UI (XML-based layout with a bright and engaging design)
+- Kotlin (Android Studio for front-end development)
+- Database (for CRUD operations and user data storage)
+- Interactive UI (XML-based layout with a bright and engaging design)

 # Rules, Practices, and Principles
 - Always use LL- (Language Learner) as a prefix for project-related files.